ianFar96/loco-i18n/README.md

 ### 1.1.0

-- Added Quick Fix option on missing translations
+- Added Quick Fix option on missing keys
-- Added Create Translation command which creates the untranslated asset in Loco
+- Added Create Key command which creates the untranslated asset in Loco

 ### 1.2.0